Wearing and Caring for Masks

-Everyone will be required to wear masks at all times on campus, except when alone in a residence-hall room or apartment, in a one-person office, or other private space.
+Everyone will be required to wear masks at all times when indoors on campus, except when alone in a residence-hall room or apartment, in a one-person office, or other private space.

 What if I forget my mask, don’t have one, or don’t want to wear one?

 To safeguard the health of others, you will be asked to leave any indoor public space on campus if you are not wearing a mask.
 Southwestern is also providing every student, faculty member, and staff member two high-quality nonmedical-grade masks (see “Where can I find a dependable mask?” below).